-We are delighted to have been featured in Om Yoga and lifestyle magazine this month with an article about our recent workshop ‘Moving to Mysore’…
+We are delighted to have been featured in Om Yoga and lifestyle magazine with an article about our recent workshop ‘Moving to Mysore’…

 Moving to Mysore